AlexMarinucci99/AlexMarinucci99/README.md

 # 🌟 Welcome to My GitHub!

 ## 🚀 About Me:
 Hi there!
-I'm a **Computer Science student** passionate about software development and low-level programming.
+I'm a **Computer Science student** passionate about software development and high-level programming.
 Currently, I'm diving deep into:

 - **Java & JavaFX** for high-level development.